Peter Barrett (geologist): Scientific career

 Barrett first went to Antarctica with the University of Wisconsin in 1962, but it was during his PhD with the Institute of Polar Studies at Ohio State University in 1966 and 1968 that Barrett discovered the early Triassic period tetrapod remains.
 His 1968 doctoral thesis at the Institute of Polar Studies had the title The post-glacial Permian and Triassic Beacon rocks in the Beardmore Glacier area, central Transantarctic Mountains, Antarctica.
 After finishing his PhD, he took up a postdoctoral fellowship at Victoria University of Wellington to run an Antarctic expedition.
 Recent research has been core sampling in the Antarctic to determine historical conditions.

 He is currently a professor in the Antarctic Research Centre (ARC) at Victoria University of Wellington, and was director of the ARC from its founding in 1972 until 2007.
 One of his PhD students was Nancy Bertler.
 For many years he was the New Zealand representative on the Scientific Committee on Antarctic Research (SCAR).

+Barrett's notable students include Nancy Bertler and Rob McKay.